December 24th, 2020

 Considering that 63% of men, and 75% of women, believe the skillsets of women are advantageous for supply chain management, barriers to entry need to be eliminated and equal pay for women in the industry should be championed.

-How Can We Close the Gender Gap in Supply Chain?
+How Can We Support Women in Supply Chain & Close the Gender Gap?

 A quick look at Hughenden Consulting data shows a ratio of 15/20 men to 1 woman at the Supply Chain and Logistics conferences that they chair and attend every year.
 As expected, the difference is significant.